-Further information on post-quantum cryptographic algorithms can be found in ASD's Planning for Post-Quantum Cryptography publication.
+Further information on planning for the transition to post-quantum cryptography can be found in ASD's Planning for Post-Quantum Cryptography publication.

 ASD-Approved Cryptographic Protocols

 High assurance cryptographic protocols

 High assurance cryptographic protocols, which are not covered in this section, can be used for the protection of SECRET and TOP SECRET data if they are suitably implemented in HACE.
 Further information on high assurance cryptographic protocols can be obtained from ASD.